salvatop/FormatMoney/README.md

 - Check the functionalities fo the code that correctly translate numbers to a string in decimal form
 - Check the code implementation is able to handle unexpected inputs or exceptions gracefully
 - Check the UI allow to capture the user input and pass it to the backend
-- Check all the elements of the UI are correcly pesent, displayed and interactivable
+- Check all the elements of the UI are correctly present, displayed and interactive

  ### Test Methodologies